fegastal/42SP-Labs-Notes/README.md

 Note that recursion is required to implement this tree, because we don't know how many nodes will be created.
 It is also important to note: is the next number less than or greater than/equal to the previous one?

 Each character (1 char) has 8 bits (1 byte) to be represented.
-Using the [ASCII table](https://www.ime.usp.br/~pf/algorithms/apend/ascii.html), we can note that in the string "I want to get an internship", the value of I in binary would be 01001001, of W would be 01010111 and so on.
+Using the [ASCII table](https://www.ime.usp.br/~pf/algorithms/apend/ascii.html), we can note that in the string "I want to get an internship", the value of the character "I" in binary would be 01001001, of "W" would be 01010111 and so on.
 This 27-character (or symbol) string contains 27 * 8 bits = 216 bits.
-With the binary tree, this total amount of bits can be reduced a lot! :D
+With the binary tree, this total amount of bits can be reduced a lot! 🌈